Chefinyou

 Americans have wonderfully adapted many of other cuisines into some of their own classics.
 I have always been curious about many cuisines and have tried to make use of the best of it into my own cooking.
-This American adapated Italian Cuisine – Spaghetti with Meat balls has been further adapted by me for a healthy and vegetarian dish as Spaghetti with bean balls.
+This American adapted Italian Cuisine - Spaghetti with Meat balls has been further adapted by me for a healthy and vegetarian dish as Spaghetti with bean balls.

 This is very versatile and can be used with varied combinations.
 I have used so many different twists to it and it remains unblemished!
 Among so many types out there, this is my version.